thenriq/Iris_dataset_Fisher/README.md

 <br/>
 <br/>

-Another great way to see how these features are correlated to each other is using HEATMAP, also from SEABORN library, using the code below:
+Another great way to see how these features are correlated to each other is using HEATMAP, also from SEABORN library, using the code below: *(lines 106 - 107)*

 `plt.figure(figsize=(9,10))
 sns.heatmap(dataset.corr(),annot=True)`